erikajane/Wonder_SQL_Task/README.md

 ### Requests

+There are 74 different requests in this assignment log.

+On average, 5 analysts work on each request.

 # Part 2: Data Modeling

 ## Assuming we are starting with the data set from Part 1 as our raw data table, how would you model this data in a data warehouse for analytical purposes?
 What tables would you create?
 What kinds of questions do you imagine business users would want to ask of this data, and how would they express them in your data model?
 Please use whatever tools you are comfortable with to answer this question and whatever flavor of SQL you are most familiar with.
 A github repo or gist is preferred.